blog

 - Treatment techniques for various skin types and concerns

-While Ontario does not currently regulate laser technicians under a college or licensing body, industry standards strongly recommend certified, documented training, particularly if you plan to work in a clinic offering medical aesthetic services.
+Ontario does not regulate laser technicians under a college.
+But industry standards strongly recommend certified training.
+This is especially important if you plan to work in a medical aesthetics clinic.

 Step 4 – Build Clinical Confidence and Start Practicing

-Once trained, you can begin working as a Laser Technician in a range of environments, including the following.
+Once trained, you can work as a Laser Technician in many places.
+Here are some examples.

 - Medical spas